skeezicsb/PERQemu/PERQemu/Readme.txt

   Canon:
     - Laser printer interface can now be enabled as an OIO option for all valid PERQ chassis/IO Board combinations.
-It provides high quality output in PNG or TIFF format at 240- or 300-dpi.
+It provides high quality output in PNG or TIFF format at 240 or 300 dpi.

 There is a ton of additional detail about the internals of PERQemu itself in